 If you want to see other data services that can be used to generate lists like this, check out this blog post, where we compare real estate data services.

-If you want to see another way to obtain a list directly from the county, here's everything you need to know about getting your county's delinquent tax list.
+If you want another way to obtain a list directly from the county, here's everything you need to know about getting your county's delinquent tax list.